 Pipelining is supposed to improve this, unfortunately it's not enabled by default in most browsers.
 (AFAIK).

 Disabling keep-alive is probably not going to help.

-RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Morgon over 8 years ago
+RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Morgon almost 9 years ago

 Sorry for forgetting about this thread.

 Consider a page with.. say, 8 images from the same server: